rfrosty/bluesky-vw-excercise/README.md

 This is a handmade fully-responsive website designed on a 13-inch Mac that does not use any CSS templates like bootstrap.

 It has been written as part of a coding challenge set out by a company who interviewed me.
-This is the prompt:
+This was the prompt:

-There is a VW client called “Premium Volkswagen” who are looking for a new car page designed for the new Volkswagen e-Golf
+There is a VW client called “Premium Volkswagen” who are looking for a new car page designed for the new Volkswagen e-Golf.

 The page needs to include a header with a navigation bar, a main image, a way for customers to register their interest in the car to the dealership (a form, a call to action, whatever you think is most appropriate) and finally a footer.
 It can include anything else you think is cool/appropriate.